 As we near Longwood, we cross over another large aqueduct with three arches spanning the wide blue River Boyne.
 It begins to rain again; a right downpour and we all try to find shelter under bushes and hedgerows as we settle down for the night.
 Mr Robinson tells us to be ready to leave early in the morning, for he will have no laggards.
 Every bit of me is soaked and I have two big blisters on my foot.
 Mam burst one of them, which really hurt.

 There is a near full moon and I watch as some ragged looking men appear in the dark and creep over to canal wall.
 It is very strange because they seem to be boring holes in the stone which would surely make the water leak.

-John and I are curious and watch them.
-Uncle William gets up and talks quietly to one of them
+Thomas and I are curious and watch them.
+Uncle William gets up and talks quietly to one of them.

 ‘What if they are caught?’

 ‘They would certainly face prison or transportation or worse.
 I suspect that they are brave Ribbon Men, fighting not only for their own families but for poor tenants and those in need.’

 In the morning as we pack up, a few men appear and the foreman sets them to repairing a section of the canal.

 The Ribbon Men nod at us as we pass.